 Staff development materials from the Institute for Academic Development

-The Institute for Academic Development provides teaching staff with professional development opportunities.
+The Institute for Academic Development (IAD) provides academic and technical staff with professional development opportunities.

 - Guidance, events and resources on: teaching and supporting learning at all levels; tutoring & demonstrating; assessment & feedback; digital education; personal tutoring; course and programme leadership; inclusive teaching; reviewing your teaching; academic transitions; supporting students as learners; and more

 - A CPD Framework for Learning and Teaching which provides a rich array of opportunities for you to develop as a teacher and gain Fellowship of the Higher Education Academy

 - Opportunities to secure funding for teaching development, and to connect with others in the University

 Innovation in teaching - Principal's Teaching Award Scheme